EdOber-DA/python-challenge/README.md

 ### Files

-* 2 folders with the solutions to the assignment:
+* 2 folders with the solutions to the 2 assignments:

   * [PyBank Code](PyBank/main.py)- reads the [bank budget data csv file](PyBank/Resources/budget_data.csv) and prints the summary output to the terminal and creates the output file [analysis.csv](PyBank/analysis/budget_data_analysis.csv)